r4victor/tenthousandmeters/content/blog/python_bts_10.md

 $$E[\#scanned\_buckets(load\_factor)] \approx \frac{1}{2}(1 + \frac{1}{(1-load\_factor)^2})$$

-If we take a load factor of 90%, then we'll have about 50 buckets scanned on average.
+If we take a load factor of 90%, then we'll have about 50 buckets scanned on average assuming that the number of items in the hash table is sufficiently large.
 Thus, the load factor should be much lower.
 And that means more empty buckets and higher memory usage.

 When we insert a new key or lookup a key that is not in the hash table, we want to find an empty bucket as soon as possible.
 With linear probing, it can be a problem because of contiguous clusters of occupied buckets.
 Such clusters tend to grow because the larger the cluster is, the more likely the next key will hash to the bucket in that cluster and will be inserted at its end.
 This problem is known as **primary clustering**.